 3. Just say NO WAY to duplicate content.

-Speaking of rewards and punishment by Google, the same algorithms that reward you for quality content will punish you for duplicate content.
-DON’T pepper your favorite content throughout your website on multiple pages or posts or other websites, don’t use the same keyword over and over, and, of course, don’t copy and paste content from another website even if you have their permission.
-DO get creative and unique.
+The same algorithms that reward you for quality content will punish you for duplicate content.
+DON’T pepper and re-pepper your favorite content verbatim on multiple pages or posts or other websites, don’t use the same keyword over and over, and, of course, don’t copy and paste content from another website onto yours even if you have their permission.
+DO get creative and unique!

 4. Snag as many legitimate incoming links as possible.

 Similar to life, the company you keep can make or break you when it comes to SEO.
-When Google sees that another high-ranking website has linked to your website, your reputation gets a boost.
-How do you get these links?
-Nail #1 and #2 and approach higher ranking websites to trade links.
-Or, write guest blogs or product reviews that link back to your website.
-No links are better than bad links.
-If Google finds out that you’ve paid shady SEO companies for worthless back links, you risk being smacked down.
-Those algorithms are smart—and getting smarter by the day.
+When Google sees that a high-ranking website links to your website, your reputation gets a boost.
+You get these links by nailing Tips #1 and #2, then asking higher ranking websites to trade links—or write guest blogs or product reviews that link back to your website.
+However, no links are better than bad links.
+If Google finds out that you’ve paid for worthless back links, you run a high risk of being punished.
+Algorithms are smart—and getting smarter by the day.

 5. Keep your “house” clean.

-Once you get the keys to your new “house,” it isn’t long before it needs a good cleaning.
+Once you get the keys to your brand new “house,” it isn’t long before it needs cleaning.
 The same applies to your website.
 Broken links and obsolete page content or blog posts ding your credibility with your customers and hurt your SEO ranking.
 You also increase the risk of virtual burglaries if WordPress, your theme, or plugins haven’t been updated.
-We suggest a thorough cleaning and security check at least once a month to keep your website fresh and locked down.
-[Yes, we can do this for you.]
+We suggest a thorough cleaning and security check no less than once a month.
+(If you don’t want to deal with this, ask us about our Maintenance Contract.)

 The Good News